Nirmal6612/Three-Way-Match-Engine/README.md

 - **AI/ML**: Google Gemini API (`gemini-2.0-flash`) for PDF parsing
 - **Documentation**: Swagger/OpenAPI via swagger-jsdoc + swagger-ui-express

+## Known Issue

+This project uses Google Gemini API (free tier).
+Due to API rate limits and token limits, large document uploads may fail with a 429 error.

+In such cases:
+- Try smaller documents
+- Wait for quota reset
+- Or use a different API key / paid plan

 ## Quick Start

 ### Prerequisites